lamskm/osquery/README.md

 /specs/ping.table
 /osquery/tests/integration/tables/ping.cpp

-These 3 changes and 3 files can be downloaded and integrated into an existing osquery repo to build and use.
+These 3 changes and 3 files can be downloaded and integrated into an existing osquery repo to build with the same commands.
+And the same invocation of osqueryi will allow the use of the ping table, such as:

+osquery> select * from ping where url = "yahoo.com";
+osquery> select * from ping where url = "yahoo.com" or url = "8.8.8.8";

 2. The design choices mostly follow what existed and worked well.